ApolloTang/wf--remo--learning-typescript-2x-2ed/n/p114a--depth-of-the-inheritance--DIT/README.md

 :warning: It is not recommended to have too many levels in the inheritance tree.
 A class situated too deeply in the inheritance tree will be relatively complex to develop, test, and maintain.

-:bulb: We should try to keep the DIT between zero and four because a value greater than four would compromise encapsulation and increase complexity.
+:bulb: We should try to keep the DIT between 0 to 4 because a value greater than 4 would compromise encapsulation and increase complexity.